delta6626/365-days-of-code/README.md

 - Day 211 ✅: Started backend work to fetch a contact’s details, still in progress
 - Day 212 ✅: Finished the UserContacts page with backend data fetching, a contact display component, and full loading and error handling
 - Day 213 ✅: Set up boilerplate components and a backend function for the suggested profile system; still a work in progress
+- Day 214 ✅: Continued working on the recommendation system for suggesting profiles on the dashboard.

 ## 📌 Notes